anirudhb123/hugo-mock-landing-page-autodeployed/README.md

 # hugo-mock-landing-page-autodeployed

 This repository hosts a mock landing page built with Hugo that is automatically deployed to GitHub Pages using GitHub Actions.
+The site can be found at https://anirudhb123.github.io/hugo-mock-landing-page/.

 ## Workflow Description